intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 but should not be able to cause a multipath or migration-capable transport connection to close.

-In general, path signals should be considered to be advisory information, with the effect of optimizing or adjusting the behavior of connections on a specific path.
+In many cases, path signals can be considered to be advisory information, with the effect of optimizing or adjusting the behavior of connections on a specific path.
 In the case of a firewall blocking connectivity to a given host, endpoints should only interpret that as the host being